MDC: Dumping deer carcasses is illegal, may spread CWD

-Missouri Department of Conservation Agents are asking hunters to not dump deer carcasses.
+Missouri Department of Conservation (MDC) agents are asking hunters to not dump deer carcasses.

 ‘We receive and investigate numerous calls about the illegal dumping of deer carcasses this time of year,” said Southeast Region Protection Captain Russell Duckworth.
 “And those calls are usually from concerned citizens who find a discarded deer carcass along public roadways.”